 If desired, you can connect the app with other users.
 For example, you could connect your app to your spouse’s or your teen’s to see how they’ve been feeling lately.
 This can give you an excellent opportunity to check in if they might need support.

 While not every kid would welcome that option, it might help some bashful kids communicate their feelings.
-Some find that texting or logging emotions on an app feel less scary than admitting their feelings out loud.
+Some find that texting or logging emotions on an app feels less scary than admitting their feelings out loud.

-Final Thoughts on The Wheel of Feelings
+Final Thoughts on The Printable Feelings Wheel for Kids

 Hopefully, this post has helped you understand why the wheel of emotions could be a beneficial tool for your home, classroom, or therapy office.

 There are many different ways to learn about and work through feelings.
-But, the wheel of emotions is one tool that truly helps if you don’t know where to begin.
+But the wheel of emotions is one tool that truly helps if you don’t know where to begin.

-Don’t forget to snag your Feelings Check-In Mini Bundle which includes two feelings wheels and a gigantic feelings list!
+Don’t forget to snag your Feelings Check-In Mini Bundle, which includes two feelings wheels and a gigantic feelings list!